Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice: Results

 As $\Delta$ increases, both quantities evolve smoothly throughout the easy-axis regime studied here.
 In particular, their increase from the isotropic point $\Delta=1$ is approximately linear over the parameter range shown.
 A direct numerical comparison is given in TABLE~\ref{tab:moments}, which shows that $m_1$ and $m_2$ agree within about 2\% over the entire parameter range considered.
 This quantitative agreement indicates that the ordered state is consistently described by the form $(2m_1,-m_2,-m_2)$ with $m_1 \simeq m_2$ across a broad range of anisotropy.

 These results already suggest that the ground state remains close to a three-sublattice structure of the form $(2m,-m,-m)$, rather than approaching a trivially saturated collinear Ising configuration.
-This interpretation is consistent with a recent numerical study of the dynamical properties of this model, which also found robust translational symmetry breaking in the entire easy-axis regime~\cite{Ulaga2025}.
+This interpretation is consistent with recent numerical studies, which found robust translational symmetry breaking in the easy-axis regime~\cite{Ulaga2025} and discussed the absence of a net $S^z$ magnetization in the easy-axis Y/supersolid state of the triangular-lattice $J_1$--$J_2$ model~\cite{Cesar2025}.
+Our results for the $J_2=0$ case, obtained using SBC, are consistent with this picture and further provide an estimate of the longitudinal three-sublattice moments in the $\Delta\to\infty$ limit.
 The vanishing of the net magnetization in the thermodynamic limit is examined separately in Appendix~\ref{app:net}.